MattPD/cpplinks/assembly.x86.md

 # [C++ links](README.md): x86 Assembly

-Note: the main focus is on the 64-bit variant (x86-64): thus, primarily up-to-date materials (i.e., 64-bit, AVX) are preferred.
+See also: [Computer Architecture](comparch.md) -- recommended background (which makes the following significantly more approachable) includes an undergraduate-level course.

-See also: [Computer Architecture](comparch.md) -- recommended background (which makes the following significantly more approachable) includes at least an undergraduate-level course.
+Note: The main focus is on the 64-bit variant (x86-64) -- thus, primarily up-to-date materials (i.e., 64-bit, AVX) are preferred.

 ---